SaltOnigiri/SaltOnigiri/README.md

 - Control M
 - Working with Large DataLakes

-The Problem We are Working on: Data platform metrics are required for the platform team to maintain stability, manage change, and optimise performance.
-Currently the metrics are obtained manually and inconsistently.
+_The Problem We are Working on:_

+Data platform metrics are required for the platform team to maintain stability, manage change, and optimise performance.
 Our internship team was tasked with completing the following objectives...

 - Automating the performance and usage metrics for the data platform itself
-- Visualizing the metrics with meaningful onsights on how to improve performance and stability using PowerBI Dashboards
+- Visualizing the metrics with meaningful insights on how to improve performance and stability using PowerBI Dashboards
 - Mitigating access risks by reducing change related incidents
 - Minimizing our datalakes total cost of ownership